Jim Dennistoun: Early life

-Dennistoun was born the middle of the three children of Emily (née Russell, 1856–1937) and George James Dennistoun (1847–1921) who farmed at Peel Forest Station which is located near the settlement of Peel Forest near Geraldine on the South Island of New Zealand.
+Dennistoun was born the middle of the three children of Emily (née Russell, 1856–1937) and George James Dennistoun (1847–1921) who farmed at Peel Forest Station which is located near the settlement of Peel Forest near Geraldine in the South Island of New Zealand.
 His siblings were older sister Barbara and younger brother George Hamilton Dennistoun (23 September 1884 – 16 June 1977).

 Dennistoun attended the Collegiate School in Whanganui and later from 1894 to 1901, Malvern College in England.

 After he left school, he took up sheep farming, while his younger brother George eventually went into the navy.

-He bought a farm at Hawea in April 1910 but ended up selling it in September 1910.
+He bought a farm at Hāwea in April 1910 but ended up selling it in September 1910.
 He then bought another farm near Lumsden, in the South Island.

 Mountain climbing

 Attracted by the nearby mountains he became passionate about mountaineering, climbing Little Mount Peel at the age of 12, Big Mt Peel at the age of 14, Ben Nevis at 15, Ben Lomond at 16 and later a number of other of peaks in the Southern Alps including Mt Cook.

 In 1908 he and 1905 All Black Eric Harper were the first to cross the 1899 m high pass in the Southern Alps that now bears his name.

 In March 1910 with Jack Clarke and Lawrence Earle he made first ascent of the 2875 m Mount D'Archiac in the Southern Alps.